 The Tutu Leadership Fellowship Programme welcomes an elite group of Africa’s highest potential young leaders, representing a wide range of sectors.
 Offered on a part-time basis over six months, the Programme includes two 9-day Group Learning Modules with an impressive array of distinguished leaders and faculty.
 These are intensive interactive workshops; one at the historic Mont Fleur conference facility (South Africa), and the other split between Oxford University and London (UK).
 Candidates must be nominated.

 Each year, the University of Toronto selects 15 outstanding people from around the world with specialist knowledge of their discipline for an 8-month fellowship.
-Applicants must have a graduate degree, or professional degree, or a few years’ work experience in their discipline; have strong communications instincts; and are hungry to cover their disciplines as journalists in all platforms including print, on-line, broadcast and radio, full-time or part-time.
+Applicants must have a graduate degree, or professional degree, or a few years’ work experience in their discipline; have strong communications instincts; and are hungry to cover their disciplines as journalists on all platforms including print, online, broadcast, and radio, full-time or part-time.
 Prior experience as a journalist is NOT necessary, but some specific qualities are.
 Fellows graduate with a Certificate in Global Journalism.
 Fellowship provides $20,000 towards tuition.

 The Fund II Roots & Shoots National Fellowship has been designed to provide an opportunity for young people of color to complete community-focused projects that help foster respect and compassion for all living beings, promote understanding of all cultures and beliefs, and inspire individuals to take action to make the world a better place for people, other animals, and the environment.
 The program welcomes part-time or full-time undergraduate, graduate, or gap year students ages 18-24.
 Fellows will be mentored throughout the 10-month term as they develop professional skills and receive a stipend of $3,000 to support their project.